Skip to main content

 This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and universities.

-(2) Harassment committed by an employee, student, customer, vendor, or other outside party as listed in this rule based on race, color, religion, sex, gender, national origin (ancestry), military status (past, present, or future), status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, status as a nursing mother, status as a foster parent, disability, age forty years or older, genetic information, sexual orientation, gender identity, or gender expression.
+While the college does not tolerate any form of discriminatory or harassing behavior, this policy applies only to discrimination or harassment based on a protected class defined as, but not limited to race, color, religion, sex, gender, national origin (ancestry), military status (past, present or future), status as a parent during pregnancy and immediately after the birth of a child, status as a parent of a young child, status as a nursing mother, status as a foster parent, disability, age (40 years or older), genetic information, sexual orientation, gender identity, or gender expression.

 Supplemental Information